diyclassics/diyclassics.github.io/cv.md

 ### Invited Talks

+- 2021\. "'Pragmatic' Scholarship: What Coding Has Taught Me about Humanities Research," Washington and Lee University.
+March 25.
 - 2019\.
 “ELIZA, ELIZAE: The Absurdity and (Absurd) Practicality of Latin Chatbots.”
 MIT Programs in Digital Humanities Seminar.
 Massachusetts Institute of Technology.
 October 24. [[abstract]](../stopwords){:.cv-link}
 - 2019\.
 "Reassessing Poeticness and Synonymity in Latin Poetry."
 University of California, Los Angeles.
 January 10.
 - 2018\.
 "What is an 'Unpoetic' Word?: Reassessing Latin Literary Criticism with Digital Methods."
 University of Texas at Austin.
 November 29.